sergiocortessat/JS-RestaurantPage/README.md

 <!-- ABOUT THE PROJECT   -->
 ## About The Project
-The Restaurant project pages displays the main menu page of the restaurant with short description.
-This page is composed as a one-page webapp.
+The Restaurant project pages display the main menu page of the restaurant with a short description.
+This page is composed of a one-page web app.
 The page uses webpack to bundle the scripts

 ## Screenshot Test